 Take the below.
 It’s okay – but only okay.

 ChatGPT isn’t the right tool for writing entire blog posts for all of the above reasons and more.
 You’ll want a human being for that task, especially if you’re looking for blog content that’s alive with voice and personality.

-ChatGPT does, however, excel at brainstorming.
+ChatGPT does, however, excel at brainstorming – both for content ideas in general and for specific points to include in your content.
 Below we list a few ways content writers might use it.

 ✅Get Help with Analogies.

 So, don’t bother asking it to come up with the whole analogy.
 Otherwise it will spit out unhelpful suggestions like, “Climbing Mount Everest is like trying to move a mountain.”
 Gee, thanks, chatbot.

 It can, however, help you brainstorm parts of your analogy.